A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: The codes

 The \paris code \citep{Cerruti15} is a steady-state numerical code which computes photon and neutrino emission by a population of electrons and protons at equilibrium in a spherical emitting region in a relativistic jet.
 The code is built upon the leptonic (SSC) code by \cite{Kata01}.
 A population of primary electrons at equilibrium in the emitting region (assumed spherical, with parameters $\delta$, $B$, and $R$) is parameterized by a broken-power law distribution (with parameters $\gamma_{\min}, \gamma_{\rm break},\gamma_{\max}$, $\alpha_{1,2}$ and normalization $K$).
 The leptonic part of the code computes synchrotron emission and SSC emission \citep[using the kernel by][]{Jones68}.
+Photon and particle energy vectors are discretized with a logarithmic step, as specified in Table \ref{tab:grids}.
+Numerical integrals are computed with a Gauss-Legendre algorithm.
 A first development of the leptonic part of the code has been the computation of pair injection from $\gamma \gamma$ pair production, which is implemented following \citet{Aha83}.
-Their steady state distribution is computed taking into account synchrotron cooling using the integral solution of \citet{Inoue_1996}.
+Their steady state distribution is computed taking into account synchrotron cooling using the integral solution of \citet{Inoue_1996} (that solves the differential equation \ref{equ_kinematic_AM$^3$} for $\partial_t n_i(\gamma, t) = 0$).\\